UKCloud/documentation/articles/vmware/vmw-sco-vls.md

 The basis of VLS is that the customer is not committed to any specific VMware modules or usage, which converts their VMware usage from an upfront capital expenditure to a flexible monthly operational expenditure.
 This enables the customer to increase, decrease, test and remove environments and functionality as they require.

 As a result, VLS depends on the vCloud Usage Meter to collect the actual monthly usage on an hourly basis.
 At the end of each month, the report will identify the exact number of units consumed against the set VMware bundle codes, which is then used to create a total points usage.
-This total number of points is used to calcuate the customer's invoice for the month and it is therefore essential to ensure that the Usage Meter is correctly configured and that reports are sent to UKCloud.
+This total number of points is used to calculate the customer's invoice for the month and it is therefore essential to ensure that the Usage Meter is correctly configured and that reports are sent to UKCloud.

+With the current version of Usage Meter, Horizon maximum monthly concurrency must be manually reported to UKCloud, by email to vls@ukcloud.com.

-It is the customer's responsibility to send the output reports to <vls@ukcloud.com> within five (5) working days of the last day of the reporting month (that is, 6 November 2020 for October 2020 usage).
+As part of the configuration of the Usage Meter, automatic reporting on the 1st of each month is emailed to vls@ukcloud.com.
+If for any reason this fails or cannot be configured, it will be the customers responsibility to manually send reports within five (5) working days of the last day of the reporting month (that is, 6 November 2021 for October 2021 usage).
 It is essential that this is completed so that the usage can be added to UKCloud's VMware usage and reported to VMware.
 A Knowledge Centre article explains how the usage must be reported.

 - If the reports are not received within five working days, the customer's assigned Service Delivery Manager will contact them to request the reports.